CarloNicolini/carlonicolini.github.io/sections/science/_posts/2026-04-04-Random-rooted-trees-free-energy-and-the-diligent-learner.md

 The previous section handled the answer-versus-search split.
 The next step is to understand abstention.
 This is where Kappen's symmetry-breaking picture becomes directly useful {% cite kappen2005path %}.

 Suppose the node is not yet ready to commit because several continuation basins remain viable.
 If the scaffold abstains, it gathers one more piece of information and only then commits.
 Let the resulting post-reveal branch scores be $$U_1,\dots,U_m$$.
 I absorb any local observation probabilities or proposal weights into these scores so that each $$U_i$$ is already a full continuation value.
-Let the abstention tax be $\lambda_{\mathrm{abs}}$.
+Let the abstention tax be $$\lambda_{\mathrm{abs}}$$.

 **Theorem 3.** The abstention branch has value